JMacPort/Azure-Sentinel/Sentinel.md

 This lab was created by Josh Madakor and a link to the video can be found [here](https://www.youtube.com/watch?v=RoZeVbbZ0o0)

 To start, an Azure account is needed.
 With this account $200 USD in free credits can be obtained which is much more than enough for this lab as it will only be up for a maximum of 1-2 days.
-Once logged in, the first thing is to go to (https://www.portal.azure.com).
+Once logged in, the first thing is to go to [Azure Portal](https://www.portal.azure.com).
 This is going to the main management page in which everything can be accessed easily.
 A virtual machine will be created first with no security measures, as this machine is going to be a honeypot to attract various bots and hackers to gain entry to the VM via RDP."
 Technically, this can be done on a machine with default specs, but I found it better to use 2 CPU, 4GB RAM as the performance is much better.
 In the Networking section, a security group was created that essentially opens all ports.